behave/behave/README.rst

 .. code-block:: python

     # -- FILE: features/steps/example_steps.py
-    from behave import given, when, then, step
+    from behave import given, when, then

     @given('we have behave installed')
     def step_impl(context):